Christos Gage

-Christos N. Gage is an American screenwriter and comic book writer.
+Christos N. Gage (born 1971) is an American screenwriter and comic book writer.
 He is known for his work on the TV series Daredevil, Hawaii Five-0, Law & Order: Special Victims Unit, Numbers and the films The Breed and Teenage Caveman.
-In the comics industry, he has done considerable work on the titles Angel & Faith, Avengers Academy, The Amazing Spider-Man and The Superior Spider-Man, Spider-Geddon and has written tie-in books for the "Civil War" and "World War Hulk" storylines.
+In the comics industry, he has done considerable work on the titles Angel & Faith, Avengers Academy, The Amazing Spider-Man, Gwen Stacy, The Superior Spider-Man, and Spider-Geddon, and has written tie-in books for the "Civil War" and "World War Hulk" storylines.

 Early life

 Christos N. Gage is the son of Greek-born author and New York Times investigative journalist Nicholas Gage.
 His original family name is Gatzoyiannis.
 He was born in New York City, and grew up in Athens, Greece, and then North Grafton, Massachusetts.
 He attended Brown University, where he majored in American civilization.
 He received his MFA in Screenwriting from the AFI Conservatory.

 Career

 Film and television

 Gage, with Ruth Fletcher Gage, adapted the Arthur C. Clarke novel Rendezvous With Rama for Morgan Freeman's Revelations Entertainment.
 They co-wrote the 2001 film The Breed, starring Adrian Paul, Bai Ling and Bokeem Woodbine, for Sony/Screen Gems and Starz.
 He wrote and served as associate producer on the film Teenage Caveman for HBO; independent filmmaker Larry Clark directed and Stan Winston produced.
 In 2010, the Gages wrote the film Paradox, starring Kevin Sorbo, for SyFy UK.